 Inside the videos, not only does Adam show you how to do the exercises, but he also explains everything in detail and points out the common errors people make when doing these exercises so that you don’t end up hurting yourself.

 60-Day Full Money Back Guarantee

-That just goes to show you how confident they are in this program, so much that they’re willing to put THEIR money on the line and potentially let people screw them, all so that you won’t have to take the risk on yourself.
+That just goes to show you how confident they are in this program, so much that they’re willing to put THEIR money on the line and potentially let people screw them – all so that you won’t have to take the risk yourself.

 No Weight Training Module

-Some people WANT to include weightlifting in their routine, and that’s perfectly fine as the program does not forbid you to, you just have to be careful about it.
+Some people WANT to include weightlifting in their workouts, and that’s perfectly fine as the program does not forbid you to, you just have to be careful about it.

 But this created a new concern for many athletes – overtraining.

-This is because not everyone knows how much weightlifting is appropriate, and before you know it, they cross the boundary and their weight training starts to interfere with their jump training.
+This is because not everyone knows how much weightlifting is appropriate, and before you know it, you go overboard and your weight training starts to interfere with your jump training.

-So if you still insist on going inside the weight room, the Complex Training Routines module has you covered.
+So if you still insist on going inside the weight room, the Complex Training Routines got you covered.

 Lack of Background Knowledge